brianr747/platform/DesignNotes.md

 I have minimal SQLite support: series are overwritten completely each time.
 Metadata support is improving.

-The only thing I might push for is some form of series update support.Once that is in place, I will then work on refactoring before adding features.
+The only thing I might push for is some form of series update support.
+Once that is in place, I will then work on refactoring before adding features.

 I think a full database wrapper package (SQLalchemy?) might be overkill.
 Will take a